slim-ai/go-image-lib-benchmark/README.md

 Each test is run with max parallelism of 8.
 Libraries differ in their usage of parallelism;
 in most cases it equates to number of goroutine workers.

-Current stats with 1, 4, and 8 CPUs:
+Current stats are for 1, 4, and 8 CPUs.

+### Copy

+This benchmark tests copying from one networked registry to another.

+Notes and caveats:
+- The `containerd` library does not offer a copy method, and also does not purport itself to be tuned for such a workload, so it does not fit well in this benchmark.
+Nonetheless it is worth analysing for breadth.

 ```
 BenchmarkCopySkopeo                  100          14055206 ns/op         1045418 B/op       6487 allocs/op